annie444/version/README.md

 * `rc` — Change the release candidate identifier
 * `build` — Change the build identifier
 * `get` — Get the current version number as a full SemVer string
+* `file` — Track and update the version number in a file

 ###### **Arguments:**